Biography | Download pdf (EN)

 Photo: Kira Perov

-A new work by Bill Viola, Self Portrait, Submerged will be shown at the Uffizi, Florence from 16th – 22nd December 2013.
+A new work by Bill Viola, Self Portrait, Submerged was shown at the Uffizi, Florence from 16th – 22nd December 2013.